 Georgia state law also requires all motorists to have a certain amount of insurance.
 Georgia’s minimum liability coverage is $25,000 for injury or death of one person, $50,000 for injury or death of multiple people, and $25,000 for property damage.
 Typically most individuals have higher coverages, however, these amounts are set forth by the state as minimums of coverage.
 Some people drive without any insurance.
 For that reason, we recommend that everyone consider buying Uninsured Motorist (UM) coverage.

-If you or your loved one has been injured in an automobile accident, you may be entitled to compensation.
-Contact us today for a free consultation for your case, and let us help you get the compensation you deserve.
+If you or your loved one has been injured in an auto accident in Georgia, you may be entitled to compensation.
+Contact us today for a free consultation, and let us help you get a full and fair recovery for your claim.
+As always, we charge no fees unless we recover money for you.